• flatiron therapist nyc

 Therapy: I see people in the midst of a limerent episode or when limerence is (however temporarily) in the rearview mirror.

-Wherever you happen to be, together we'll deal with the obsessive ruminations so you can function, and ultimately gain a deeper understanding of the origins of your limerence, i.e., how limerence became both a coping mechanism and a source of pain.
+Wherever you happen to be, we'll work together to address the obsessive ruminations so you can function day-to-day, and ultimately gain a deeper understanding of the origins of your limerence—how it became both a coping mechanism and a source of pain.

 Consulting & Psychoeducation: If you would like to consult to understand your limerence better, click here.